AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 ---

-# Adobe Captivate Prime desktop application {#adobe-captivate-prime-desktop-application}
+# Adobe Captivate Prime desktop application

 Learn how to use Adobe Captivate Prime's desktop application to create and enrich content that can be shared on Social Learning.

 The Adobe Captivate Prime desktop application is primarily meant for learners who use Captivate Prime Social Learning.
 Once installed on a desktop, the application enables learners to create content and post them to boards in Captivate Prime to facilitate informal, collaborative, and social learnings among peers.
-In addition, the desktop application also ensures that learners get Social Learning notifications on their desktop, even if they are not necessarily logged into Captivate Prime's web application.&nbsp;
+In addition, the desktop application also ensures that learners get Social Learning notifications on their desktop, even if they are not necessarily logged into Captivate Prime's web application.

 Learners can create rich content including video, audio, and screenshots and share them with other learners.
 The content could literally be anything – a software demo or walkthrough, a presentation, a podcast, or an annotated screenshot of something that can be shared.